-The Clabaugh Ranch field has 42 wells drilled at June 30, 2013 with a success rate of 100%.
-Our drilling inventory consists of 8 permitted well locations and 28 future locations, all of which are CBM resource opportunities.
+The Clabaugh Ranch field now has 43 wells drilled at December 31, 2013 with a success rate of 100%.
+Our drilling inventory consists of 1 well currently being completed, 7 permitted well locations and 28 future locations, all of which are CBM resource opportunities.
 We believe there is sufficient long-term pipeline takeaway capacity to accommodate our existing production.
+As we begin our 2014 development program the Company completed the drilling phase of the Clabaugh Federal 42-15-5376 WA, the first well in a planned eight well infill development drilling program.
+The well was drilled to 1680' and as expected, wireline logging identified approximately 200' of developed coal seams in the Schwartz, Anderson, Canyon, Cook and Wall formations.
+The activity extended the lease for a period of two years while we establish production which we still anticipate in Q2 - 2014.